 General Info – summary

-This dioecious Tree with its greyish brown, rough, flaky bark is usually up to 8m high or a shrub.
-The large Leaves are simple, entire & alternate with large stipules.
-2+ pairs of veins arise close to the base.
+This dioecious Tree with its greyish brown, rough, flaky bark is usually up to 8m high, or a shrub.
+The large alternate Leaves are simple, entire & with large stipules.
+2 pairs of veins arise close to the base.
 The attractive, scented Flowers lack petals.
 Yellow males are in catkin-like spikes.
-The reddish females have a superior ovary and are in racemes.
-The Fruit is a colourful, fleshy, edible drupe with a single flat seed.
+Reddish females are in racemes, with a superior ovary.
+The colourful, edible and fleshy Fruit is a pendulous drupe with 1 flat seed.

 Description